pipehappy1/SES2020spring/README.md

 ## Introduction

-This repository contains the complementary material for 项目实践 in 2020 spring.
+This repository contains the complementary material for 项目实践 and 机器学习基础 in 2020 spring.
 Due to the distributed and
 asynchronous
 nature of this study format, we will steer the course through a series of self-contained units around programming, visualization, and simulation, which may be your interest for your future endeavor or not.
 This course tries to fulfill this arrangement by introducing some tools and demonstrating their capacity.